yU93r/SteamEmu/post_build/README.release.md

 ---

 These configuration file `overlay_appearance.txt` has various options to set for the overlay appearance.
+You can place this file inside the local `steam_settings/` folder, or inside the global settings folder `Goldberg SteamEmu Settings/settings/`.

 The notifications positions could be set to one of these values:
 * `top_left`
 * `top_center`